elastisys/compliantkubernetes/docs/adr/0004-plan-for-usage-without-wrapper-scripts.md

 - We want to make operations simple, predictable, resilient to human error and scalable.
 - We want to have some predictability in how an environment is set up.
-- We want to make Compliant Kubernetes flexible and agile.
+- We want to make Welkin flexible and agile.

 ## Considered Options